fge/msg-simple/README.md

 This library currently has the following features:

-* automatic message bundle loading via [ServiceLoader](http://docs.oracle.com/javase/7/docs/api/java/util/ServiceLoader.html);
+* on-demand, cached message bundle loading;
 * property files read using UTF-8, ISO-8859-1 or any other encoding of your choice;
 * `printf()`-like message support, `MessageFormat` support;
 * i18n/locale support;